szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1200:** Make Ixil's Spike allow Haste and Improved Haste

-I think everyone agrees that this type of restriction makes the weapons immediately less appealing.
+I think everyone agrees that this type of restriction (Free Action) makes the weapon in question immediately less appealing.

 **Component 1201:** Make Lilarcor +3 have a chance of causing confusion on hit

 It seems appropriate that the talking sword containing the blood-lusting, raving, screaming, lunatic can cause confusion on hit.
-Now it has a 25% chance that the victim is confused for 1 round if Save vs. Spell is failed.
+Now it has a 25% chance of causing confusion on hit for 1 round if Save vs. Spell is failed.

 **Component 1202:** Make Warblade +4 slightly more unique, and more potent when wielded by barbarians

 Since this was blessed by northern barbarian gods, the sword now causes 1d4 cold damage on contact, but makes the sword damage actually 1d12+2 (keep reading, don't worry).
-Additionally, barbarians wielding this sword will receive a 5% physical resistance and the sword's bonus damage is increased by 3 (1d12+5).
+Barbarians wielding this sword will receive +5% physical resistance and the sword's bonus damage is increased by 3 (1d12+5).
 Lastly, it will be renamed to "Barbarian Warblade +4", just because.

 **Component 1280:** Make Carsomyr affect any kind of evil and not just Chaotic Evil